PatFin/CCompiler/README.md

 - Florentin Mace-Roussel
 - Benoit Renault

-All (at the time of the project) 4th students at INSA Lyon - Computer Science and Information Technology department.
+All (at the time of the project i.e. April 2017) 4th students at INSA Lyon - Computer Science and Information Technology department.

+This project consists in a C subset compiler.
+We use **flex** and **bison** to produce an intermediary representation and then translate it to *intelx86* assembly.
+The result can then be linked using *gcc* before running the program.

 Building the program
 ==